emacs-mirror/emacs/mps/manual/source/mmref/begin.rst

     recycled for reuse.
-There are two approaches to recycling memory: either the programmer must decide when memory can be reused (known as :term:`manual memory management`); or the memory manager must be able to work it out (known as :term`automatic memory management`).
+There are two approaches to recycling memory: either the programmer must decide when memory can be reused (known as :term:`manual memory management`); or the memory manager must be able to work it out (known as :term:`automatic memory management`).
 These are both described in more detail below.

 An application memory manager must usually work to several